Bryannnnn1313/csew_v2/README.md

 To add multiple keywords use spaces not commas
 The settings are saved in the csel.txt file

-**Important Note**: Your students _will_ be able to see the vulnerabilities if you leave the CSEL folder behind or if they cat the executable file that is created in /usr/local/bin/.
+**Important Note**: Your students _will_ be able to see the vulnerabilities if you leave the CSEW folder behind or if they cat the executable file that is created in /usr/local/bin/.
 I tell my students where the file is and that they should stay away from it.
 It is practice, after all.

 ## Known issues and planned updates
 - Write a sample explianation for a FTP server